vortexion256/axion/DEPLOYMENT.md

 - Check that `geminiApiKey` is set in company settings
 - Verify Twilio credentials are correct
 - Check Vercel function logs for API errors

+### WhatsApp Media Not Displaying
+- Ensure `TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN` are set in Vercel environment variables
+- Check Vercel logs for "Twilio credentials not available for media download" errors
+- Media download requires Twilio authentication to access private URLs